Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Introduction

 \section{Introduction}

-Alongside the impressive new capabilities of recent language generation models such as ChatGPT~\cite{brown-etal-2020-language}, GPT-4~\cite{openai2023gpt4}, and LLaMA-2~\cite{touvron2023llama}, these systems are increasingly involved in consequential decisions made in the real world.
+Alongside the impressive new capabilities of recent language generation models such as ChatGPT~\cite{brown-etal-2020-language}, GPT-4~\cite{openai2023gpt4}, and Llama-2~\cite{touvron2023llama}, these systems are increasingly involved in consequential decisions made in the real world.
 This includes job hiring and performance reviews, with tips for hiring managers appearing across the internet.
 Even before these recent advancements, AI has been used in the criminal justice system leading to the amplification of social inequities~\cite{Moy2019ATO}.
 In order to manage these biases prior research has investigated the most salient dimensions of bias in word embeddings and LLMs, such as gender and ethnicity~\cite{bolukbasi2016man,caliskan2017semantics,kurita2019measuring}.
 Prior work also focuses particularly on whether these AI systems produce specific stereotypes of underrepresented minorities, such as associating Middle Eastern people with perfumes or Jewish people with greed~\cite{nangia2020crows,nadeem-etal-2021-stereoset}.

-Social scientists found that human biases extend beyond simple stereotypes and can lead to general associations of positive attributes to members holding (or perceived to hold) certain key characteristics~\cite{dion1972beautiful,gross1977good,butler1969age}.
-For example, \citet{dion1972beautiful} found that people are more likely to infer a plethora of other desirable characteristics to people that are judged more attractive.
+Social scientists found that human biases extend beyond simple stereotypes and can lead to general associations of positive attributes to members holding (or perceived to hold) certain key characteristics.
+For example, \citet{dion1972beautiful} found that people are more likely to infer a plethora of other desirable characteristics to people that are judged more attractive---a result that has been confirmed and elaborated upon for the present day by more recent studies~\cite{commisso2012physical,peng2019you,maurer2015rare,weber2013blaming}.

-In this paper, we extend the evaluation of bias in LLMs in one key way: we investigate whether LLMs make general associations between stereotyped categories and unrelated positive, negative, and neutral attributes rather than specific stereotype inferences.
+In this paper, we extend the evaluation of bias in LLMs in the following key ways: we investigate whether LLMs make general associations between stereotyped categories and unrelated positive, negative, and neutral attributes rather than specific stereotype inferences.
 In addition, we investigate dimensions of bias that have been largely overlooked: age, beauty, academic institution, and nationality.
-To our knowledge, \citet{nangia2020crows} is the only NLP paper that directly investigates bias along the dimensions of age, beauty, and nationality.
+Although understudied, these dimensions of bias follow people as much as gender and ethnicity do.
+Furthermore, the few existing studies regarding these biases in LLMs all study them in terms of specific stereotypes.
+Figure~\ref{fig:example} shows an example of how we formulate the completion task for LLMs in the bias domain of academic institutions.